 TULSA, Okla. - Quick Facts:

-- Health officials want to warn those who visited the Saint Francis Glenpool emergency room on May 11 between 8 a.m. and 11:15 a.m. about potential exposure to the virus.
+- Health officials originally warned those who visited the Saint Francis Glenpool emergency room on May 11 between 8 a.m. and 11:15 a.m. about potential exposure to the virus

 - This is a developing story.
 DOWNLOAD the FOX23 News App for live updates sent to your phone.

-The Oklahoma State Department of Health told FOX23 on Wednesday they confirmed a case of the virus in Okmulgee County.
+The Oklahoma State Department of Health confirmed a total of four cases of measles in Okmulgee County.

-Health officials are working with Saint Francis Glenpool to identify and inform those who visited the hospital's ER on May 11 between 8 a.m. and 11:15 a.m.
+Health officials worked with Saint Francis Glenpool to identify and inform those who visited the hospital's ER on May 11 between 8 a.m. and 11:15 a.m.
 They are at risk of exposure to the virus.

 Saint Francis Health System released the following statement when they were still awaiting test results: